 Flood Insurance New Year’s Resolutions

 At the beginning of any year, many of us are setting New Year’s resolutions.
 Of course, these are usually personal health and wellness goals.
 But our area of expertise is flood insurance, not green juice, so let’s set some goals for protecting the health of your home and well-being of your family.
-Here are three resolutions to protect your home from the effects of flooding:
+Here are three resolutions you can take to help protect your home from the effects of flooding:

-1. I will know my flood risk.
+1. I will investigate and become informed about my flood risk.

 The most readily available tool for assessing your flood risk is FEMA’s Flood Map Service Center, which you can visit here.
 This will tell you what type of flood zone you live in, e.g. Zone A, Zone VE, etc. The key information to look for is whether or not you are in a Special Flood Hazard Area.
 Flood insurance is required in these flood zones — but that doesn’t mean other zones are immune to flooding.